mirkobrombin/mirko.pm/_posts/2021-06-20-bottles-will-leave-flatpak.md

 build the Flatpak from source and install a local copy, I will keep the manifest updated to the current version.

+I'd like to end this post, clarifying once again that Bottles isn't just a Wine prefix manager and that I want a lot from this project.
+I understand that many see it as just a pretty face on top of a regular Wine prefix manager but it's not the same for me.
+I have big plans in mind and I want to realize them all and above all in my own way, as it is my idea and my project.
+I want to revolutionize the way Wine is used in managers and I want to do it my way.

 _Mirko